jcollado/rabbithole/README.rst

     :alt: Updates

-Store messages from rabbitmq into a SQL database
+Store messages from an AMQP server into a SQL database

 Features
 --------

-* Get messages from multiple RabbitMQ exchanges
+* Get messages from multiple AMQP exchanges
 * Group messages in batches
 * Write message batches to a SQL database